luketurnbull/vi-form/README.md

 Once the form is valid and the user hits submit, print out the JSON object below the submit button.

-[ ] - Move on submit outside of form so it can be reused
+[x] - Move on submit outside of form so it can be reused
-[ ] - Move

 # Instructions: